-A second systematic review of community-based hand-hygiene interventions found that the timing of an intervention could be critical.
-The authors concluded "the data suggest that proactive hand-hygiene promotion interventions, i.e., regardless of the identification of infected cases, can improve health outcomes upon implementation of such a programme, in contrast to reactive interventions in which the programme is implemented after (household) index cases are identified".19
+A second systematic review of community-based hand hygiene interventions found that the timing of an intervention could be critical.
+The authors concluded "the data suggest that proactive hand hygiene promotion interventions, i.e., regardless of the identification of infected cases, can improve health outcomes upon implementation of such a program, in contrast to reactive interventions in which the program is implemented after (household) index cases are identified".19

-A recent study evaluating feedback efforts in hand-hygiene adherence concluded that 'individual feedback was preferable to group feedback'.20
+A recent study evaluating feedback efforts in hand hygiene adherence concluded that "individual feedback was preferable to group feedback".20

-Studies show that effective prevention of infections is possible also in nursery schools, and this can benefit both families and staff.
-A programme including handwashing training for staff, children and parents was implemented.
-Clear hygiene routines for nappy change and regular cleaning of toys were also part of the programme.
-The result showed that sick absences were significantly reduced.21
+Studies show that effective prevention of infections is possible also in child-care centers, and this can benefit both the families and the staff.
+A program including handwashing training for staff, children and parents was implemented.
+Clear hygiene routines for diaper change and regular cleaning of toys were also part of the program.
+The result showed that sick leave was significantly reduced.21

-It seems reasonable to conclude that the success of any given programme is dependent on circumstances of a particular institution and exact details of the intervention set up.
-It is probably the case that successful interventions will use elements of the multi-modal strategy for compliance improvement and will need to be tailored to the individual circumstances of the setting.
+It seems reasonable to conclude that the success of any given program is dependent on circumstances of a particular institution and exact details of the intervention set up.
+It is probably the case that successful interventions will use elements of the multimodal strategy for compliance improvement and will need to be tailored to the individual circumstances of the setting.